 Now we need to calculate the amount of calories in a serving of Neapolitan pizza dough.
 I have classed a serving as a whole 10 inch pizza, which weighs around 250g.

 First, we need to calculate how much flour is in this size portion, since there is also a lot of water in pizza dough.
-For Neapolitan pizza, there is typically a 60% water content (or hydration).
-This means there is about a 40% flour content.
+For Neapolitan pizza, a dough ball typically contains around 60% flour and 40% water.

 (And of course there’s no calories in water!)